rishavs/ego/pub/posts/making-a-spa-in-vanilla-js.md

 Since I have  a very fixed structure for the urls that i will support, making a hash based router for it becomes real easy.
 In my route, the resource and verb strings are pre-defined but the identifier is dynamic.

-You can take a look at the [demo app](https://src-brsetrrnrp.now.sh/) at:
-Do note, I have not made it pretty at all, as that's not the purpose of this article.
+You can take a look at the [Demo App](https://src-brsetrrnrp.now.sh/) Do note, I have not made it pretty at all, as that's not the purpose of this article.
 Also, I am lazy :)

 ----------------------------------------------